Local providers, health department trying to use up vaccine supply before it expires

 Pierce says they’ve ramped up their vaccination efforts and are even partnering with local jails to keep shots from going to waste.

-Demand is down across the board, but Georgia has managed to keep the percentage of unused or expired vaccines well under one percent.
+Demand is down across the board, but Georgia has managed to keep the percentage of unused or expired vaccines well under 1 percent.

 The sum total is 7,851.
 That’s out of more than 7 million doses shipped to Georgia since the vaccine rollout in December of 2020.